 The school boasts specialist science labs, a textiles studio and food tech rooms with individual kitchen areas, as well as two large art studios with an exhibition space and a well-equipped IT suite.
 There’s an impressive library, with its own full-time librarian, and for down time – yes, there is some! – there are social places for the girls to relax or study between lessons.

 Perhaps no surprise given it’s academically selective, but the figures are impressive.
-At GSCE 75% of grades were A*/A and 55% of all grades are A*.
+In 2020, at GCSE 75% of grades were A*/A and 55% of all grades are A*.
 A Level results are excellent too, with 54% of students averaging A*/A and 98% of grades were A*-C. Each year girls are accepted into Oxbridge and leading universities, including Russell Group universities, in line with students’ huge variety of individual aspirations and tailored pathways.
 The array of subjects studied is dizzying.
 The vast majority of students are, each year, successful in securing their university places, which range from Maths, Medicine and Dentistry, to Aerospace Engineering and Mechanical Engineering; from International Relations and Political Science to Philosophy and Psychology; from Fashion Marketing, Textile Design and Illustration to Music at a London Conservatoire, Architecture at Liverpool University and Global Sustainability Development at Warwick.

 It’s a basic expectation that all schools are acutely aware of the importance of happy, well-balanced children, and there’s no doubt that The High School has put in place some formidable structures to stop children falling through the cracks.
 All staff have teenage mental health training and there is a dedicated Wellbeing Team with Nurse, Nurse Assistant, Wellbeing Officer and access to a counsellor.
 The school has two Deputy Head Teachers – one for pastoral care and one for academics.
 There is also a designated Pastoral Head in the Junior School, Heads of Year in Senior School and a Pastoral Head of Sixth Form.
 Though The High School is undoubtedly a high-achieving school academically, the emphasis is very much on ensuring the girls feel nurtured, supported and at home, with an open communication structure between parents and staff.